johnalison/obsidian-notes/Journal/23 July 24 Tuesday.md

 Walk M&T home.

-Running ROOT in a container
+Running ROOT in a container.. not working with xcode.

 [[FormattingInMarkdown]]